 The Membership Rewards points you earn will have different values depending on how you redeem them.
 The most valuable normal redemption methods are for airline flights or certain gift cards, which will provide 1 cent per point.

-That means you’ll be earning the equivalent of 3% cash back for the 3X category, then 2% for the other categories, and 1% for other purchases.
+That means you’ll be earning the equivalent of 4% cash back for the 4X categories, 3% for the flight travel categories, and 1% for other purchases.

 Points can also be transferred to a variety of partner airline and hotel loyalty programs, like you can with the Sapphire Preferred.
-But in this case the transfers aren’t always at a 1:1 rate, and sometimes you’ll get a poor transfer deal.
+In this case the transfers aren’t always at a 1:1 rate, and there’s a fee for transferring to U.S. airlines.
 But there are also occasional promotional offers where you can get a better transfer rate.
-It’s a pretty good system, but on the whole the Sapphire Preferred is usually considered a better card for point transfers.

-You’ll get a few valuable perks with the Premier Rewards Gold card, beyond the basic shopping and travel protections.
+You’ll get a few valuable perks with the Amex Gold card, beyond the basic shopping and travel protections.

-The most notable is probably the $100 airline fee credit.
+Another great perk is the $100 airline fee credit.
 This does not apply to ticket costs, unfortunately, and is only good for incidental fees like baggage or in-flight food and beverages.
 But if you fly several times per year you can probably use this credit up.

 Cardholders get guaranteed lowest rates on hotels when booking eligible rooms through Amex Travel.
-You can also get up to $75 in hotel credits every time you make an eligible stay of two nights or more.
+You can also get up to $75 in hotel credits every time you make an eligible stay of two nights or more when booking through The Hotel Collection program.
 This is a great perk because it’s available every time you book an eligible stay, not just once.
 Cardholders also get room upgrades at check-in, when available.